shoaib5023/Student-details-management-system/README.md

 # StudentList

-# Question are given with  multiple choices to the end user,Timer has been set to answer the questions.
+# A sample App to add the firstname,lastname,kills of students and can sort the list by their firstnames,lastnames,skills.